University of Nebraska–Lincoln: Chancellor

 The chancellor of the University of Nebraska–Lincoln is appointed by the board of regents and reports to the president of the University of Nebraska system.
 The position was created in 1871, shortly after the school was founded, to oversee the development of the young university.
 Samuel Avery was the longest-tenured of NU's twenty-one full-time chancellors.
-The position has been held by Rodney D. Bennett since 2023.
+Rodney D. Bennett served as the university's most recent chancellor.
+Katherine Ankerson was appointed interim chancellor in January 2026.

 Student government

 The Nebraska student government was established in 1919 as the Student Council and a constitution was adopted four years later.
 This constitution was revised in 1965 and the Student Council became the Association of Students of the University of Nebraska.
 ASUN governs over four hundred student organizations on campus.